Darnell Mooney Player Prop Bets for NFL Week 12 | Chicago vs. Detroit 11/25/2021

 Season Stats

-- Mooney (four red zone targets) has been the recipient of 14.8% of his team's 27 red zone pass attempts.
+- With four targets in the red zone this season, Mooney has been on the receiving end of 14.8% of his team's 27 red zone pass attempts.

-- The Bears, who rank 29th in the NFL in points scored, have attempted a pass 48.7% of the time while running the ball 51.3% of the time.
+- The Bears, who rank 29th in the NFL in points scored, have dropped back to pass 48.7% of the time while opting for the ground attack 51.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Lions.